Anna Windass: Storylines

-In early 2011, young Faye Windass (Ellie Leach) comes to stay with Anna and Eddie, with a view towards them becoming her foster parents.
+In early 2011, Anna is pleased when a young girl named Faye Butler (Ellie Leach) comes to stay with her and Eddie; so much so that the couple are given a view of becoming her foster parents.
 Faye is quite a troubled young girl and this causes a rift between Anna and Eddie as he becomes discouraged with fostering.
 Anna is adamant that she will support Faye, particularly after her biological mother is found dead, following a drug overdose.
 Eddie breaks the tragic news in quite a clumsy way to Faye and this angers Anna.
 Eventually, Eddie issues Anna with an ultimatum: him or Faye.
-Anna chooses Faye and Eddie moves to Germany as a result.
+Anna chooses Faye in the end and Eddie moves to Germany as a result.

-After Eddie's departure, Anna gets close to Owen Armstrong (Ian Puleston-Davies), whose daughter Izzy (Cherylee Houston) is dating Gary.
+Following Eddie's departure, Anna becomes romantically involved with Gary's boss Owen Armstrong (Ian Puleston-Davies) and the two start a relationship with each other.
+Coincidentally, Gary has begun dating Owen's eldest daughter Izzy (Cherylee Houston) and this often leads to conflict between the two men.
 Anna is dismayed when she discovers that her landlord Jerry Morton (Michael Starke) is planning to sell No. 6.
 Unable to afford to buy the house, she is worried as Faye has finally found stability in her new home.
 Owen, much to Anna's surprise, buys the house and becomes her new landlord.
 This brings them closer together, making Faye jealous as she fears that Owen will take Anna away from her.
-Their relationship goes well, and Anna supports Owen after he discovers his 16 year old daughter Katy (Georgia May Foote) is pregnant and later helps deliver her son Joseph on Christmas Eve 2011.
-Owen and Anna's relationship is later tested, after Anna goes away to visit her brother; Owen looks after Faye and after discovering that Faye had poisoned the fish he had bought for Anna's garden, slapped her.
-Faye locked herself in her room, and upon Anna's return, the couple split, with Anna unable to forgive Owen for hitting Faye.
-Anna's son, Gary, and Owen's daughter, Izzy, later discover that Izzy is pregnant.
-The pair are overjoyed but Izzy later miscarries.
-Due to her disability, they approach Izzy's younger sister Katy about being a surrogate mother, and she and Owen reconcile.
-Izzy is told that Katy is not a suitable candidate for surrogacy as she is too young.
-Chesney, Katy's partner, also objects and Tina McIntyre (Michelle Keegan) offers to be surrogate instead, and the family discover that the implantation has worked and Tina is pregnant in December 2012.
+Their relationship goes well, and Anna supports Owen after he discovers his younger daughter Katy (Georgia May Foote) is pregnant and later helps deliver her son Joseph on Christmas Eve 2011.

+In 2012, Owen and Anna's relationship is put to a test when Anna goes away to visit her brother; Owen looks after Faye and, after discovering that Faye had poisoned the fish he had bought for Anna's garden, slapped her.
+Faye locked herself in her room and has difficulty trusting Owen again.
+When Anna comes back and finds out what happened, she splits up with Owen as she is unable to forgive him for hitting Faye in a heat of a moment.
+But the couple soon get back together, especially when they learn that Izzy is pregnant and Gary is the father of her baby.
+Everyone is overjoyed but tragedy strikes when Izzy suffers a miscarriage later on.
+Due to her disability, they approach Katy about being a surrogate mother; however, Izzy is told that Katy is not a suitable candidate for surrogacy as she is too young.
+Towards the end of the year, however, the family is grateful when Tina offers to become the surrogate for Izzy and Gary's baby.
+The family discover that the implantation has worked and Tina is pregnant in December 2012.